dvansoye/Git-Obsidian/context-library/My Journey.md

 1. Sandy and I were both neglected in certain respects.
 Our parents were busy and distracted and focused on their own problems.
 When we came together, I was fuel and Sandy was oxygen and together we went up like a rocket reinforcing the good behavior and eliminating the bad or less positive.
 We finished school, excelled in our jobs, raised our kids and retired early.
 2. I have a sort of survivor's guilt.
 My brother is handicapped, my mom was hit by a truck and suffered from migraines the rest of her life, my dad was working two jobs to pay off debt.
 I was the only one left in a way.
 Why was I born normal, never got hurt and had free time?
 I felt and still feel a lot of pressure to perform.
 And the harder I work and the more I accomplished, the less I feel I can rest.
 It shows me that I can do far more than I ever thought.
 3. I often think about regrets I will have in my deathbed.
 I also think about the loss of my physical and mental ability.
 I fear losing momentum.
 As a result, I tend to be very focused and very disciplined.
-That's because I'm working towards regret minimization.
+That's because I'm working towards [[regret minimization]].